When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Introduction

-We therefore formalize Stage-Aware Class-Incremental Learning (Stage-CIL), a setting where each class is introduced through its evolving morphological stages, combining the classical challenge of inter-class discrimination with the new requirement of maintaining identity across stages.
-We then construct Stage-Bench, the first multi-domain benchmark tailored for Stage-CIL, spanning 10 diverse domains and providing standardized protocols, evaluation splits, and two diagnostic metrics (Inter/Intra-Class-Forgetting) for quantifying cross-stage forgetting.
+We therefore formalize Stage-Aware Class-Incremental Learning (Stage-CIL), a new setting in which the same semantic class is encountered through distinct morphological stages during class-incremental learning.
+To support rigorous study, we construct Stage-Bench, the first multi-domain benchmark tailored to Stage-CIL.
+Spanning 10 diverse domains, it provides standardized protocols, evaluation splits, and two dedicated diagnostic metrics: Inter- and Intra-Class Forgetting.

-To demonstrate that Stage-CIL is both learnable and meaningfully distinct from existing CIL formulations, we further introduce STAGE, a proof-of-concept framework that models stage evolution through a shared set of canonical transformation patterns.
-Given an early-stage instance, the model predicts its future morphology and aligns this prediction with its ground-truth next stage, yielding a generalizable understanding of class evolution.
-STAGE is developed primarily to substantiate the Stage-CIL setting, providing strong empirical evidence while also serving as a competitive evolution-aware baseline.
+To further validate that Stage-CIL is learnable, we introduce STAGE, an evolution-aware reference baseline.
+STAGE disentangles stable semantic identity from stage dynamics through a shared set of canonical patterns and semantic anchors, enabling cross-stage prediction across stage-specific forms.
+In this way, STAGE serves as a strong proof-of-concept empirical baseline for this new setting.